dev-academy-programme/plug-free-money-challenge/README.md

 ```

-1. You can run the tests with `python setup.py test`

 ### OBJECTIVE: CREATE A BALANCE TRANSFER TRANSFORM

 We're going to write a new BalanceTransfer class that extends Transform.
 This transform will be able to transfer money from the balance of one user to another.

+#### Step Zero: Uncommenting the tests.
+You can run the tests with `python setup.py test` from the root directory of the project.
+They're all being skipped for now.
+Start by reading around inside the tests directory and get a sense of what they're doing.
+Each test function currently has `@pytest.mark.skip()` above it.
+Try un-skipping the tests and see what happens.
+Which ones are failing?

 #### Step One: Generating another User.